-Acting appointments and assignments will be made in accordance with the Bulletin on CSC Acting Appointments, as amended from time to time.
+Acting appointments and assignments will be made in accordance with CSC's Bulletin on Acting Appointments, as amended from time to time.

 II-E - HEALTH AND SAFETY (REFERENCE: ARTICLE 18)

 The Employer shall ensure that the health and safety at work of every employee employed by the Employer is protected (ref.
 Article 124 of the Canada Labour Code Part II).